-These could relate to living situations such as housing, money and employment and compound the generations of trauma, grief and loss Aboriginal and Torres Strait Islander people have experienced.
+These could relate to living situations such as housing, money and employment and compound the generations of trauma, grief and loss First Nations Peoples have experienced.
 Sometimes, men don’t know how to describe what they are experiencing.
 Often they don’t want to be around family and friends.

 There are many ways to find help and healing, including: